BenTMatthews/SpoonCMS/README.md

 }
 ```

-Folders and database will be generated at this location if it is not found.

 ## FAQs
 * "What if I user a big enterprise DB for my apps?"
     * Spoon will not interfere with that.
 The content calls, and Spoon as a whole, are design to not interfere with functionality.
 * "Can't I please store it somewhere else?"
     * Adding other storage options is on the roadmap.
-This is not a high priority currently based on a small amount of user feedback, but Postgres is next to be considered.
+This is not a high priority currently based on a small amount of user feedback, but other databases that support JSON/document storage are being considered.
 * "But I need features like creating routes, custom perms, on the fly templates..."
     * All valid things to want, but Spoon is not built for that.
 Other larger CMS products like Orchard or Umbraco are great products that are built for large CMS solutions that control the application completely.
 Thats not the goal of this project.
-* "You know this actually really simple and direct right?
-It's not that fancy.
-    * Yes, and not pretending to be.
-The directness of the project is part of the appeal.

 ## Thank You